 So how do you choose, and use, an amaro?
 As with the production of amari, there are no rules about where to start.
 Some of you reading might already be familiar with the likes of popular bottlings like Aperol, of spritz fame; Campari, one pillar of the Negroni; and even Montenegro, a mellow sipper that Teague considers to be his gateway amaro, along with Nonino.
 Others, like Sfumato, may be tough to find and even tougher to acquire a taste for, with in-your-face bitterness and overwhelming aromatics.
 But regardless of which bottle you start with, Teague recommends drinking it by itself.
 "Every amaro is an entire cocktail on its own," says the barman.
 "Take Montenegro: It’s made from 40 herbs and spices.
 That’s a 40-ingredient cocktail.
 You should get to know these flavors on their own, with just an ice cube or soda, before you start trying to mix with them."

 Ready to get started?
-From bright-red and citrusy to dark and herbal, here are 12 excellent bottles of amaro to grab off the bottom shelf today (and dozens of recipes to make them most of them once you're well acquainted).
+From bright-red and citrusy to dark and herbal, here are 12 excellent bottles of amaro to grab off the bottom shelf today.

 The Aperol Spritz must be one of the most evocative cocktails of all time.
 The pure essence of summer in a glass, it has a backbone of bright, red-orange Aperol—a mildly bitter concoction of orange, gentian, rhubarb, and cinchona, among other ingredients.
 First produced in 1919, Aperol gained immense popularity after World War II and can now be found at any cocktail bar worth its salt.
 With a low 11% alcohol content, mellow flavor, and pleasant woody notes, it’s perfect for session-able cocktailing or sipping with soda.